Seung-Hui Cho: Reactions to writings

 Edward Falco, a playwriting professor at Virginia Tech, has acknowledged that Cho wrote both the released plays in his class.
 Falco said of the plays: "They're not good writing.
 But they are at least a form of communication.
 And in his responses to the other students' plays, he could be quite articulate."
 Another professor who taught Cho characterized his work as "very adolescent" and "silly", with attempts at "slapstick comedy" and "elements of violence".
 Classmates believed "the plays were really morbid and grotesque."

 According to CBS News, "Cho Seung-Hui's violent writing [and] loner status fit the Secret Service shooter profile," referring to a 2002 U.S. Secret Service study that was conducted after the Columbine massacre, with violent writing cited as one of the most typical behavioral attributes of school shooters.
 The U.S. Secret Service concluded the study by saying that "[t]he largest group of [school shooters] exhibited an interest in violence in their own writings, such as poems, essays or journal entries," while school shooters' interest in other violent media was generally low.

-Something Awful created a parody "CliffsNotes" entry describing Richard McBeef.
+Users on the website Something Awful created a parody "CliffsNotes" entry describing Richard McBeef.

 Postmortem influence

-A teenager who in 2015 willingly set fire to a classroom (no deaths) in South Korea, said he "wanted to leave behind a record like Cho Seung-hui."
+A teenager who intentionally set fire to a classroom (no deaths) in South Korea in 2015 said he "wanted to leave behind a record like Cho Seung-hui."

-It was reported in 2015 that some South Korean internet users glorified the Virginia Tech killing and affectuously called Cho "General Cho".
+It was reported in 2015 that some South Korean internet users glorified the Virginia Tech killings and affectionately called Cho "General Cho".
 In 2017, after the United Express Flight 3411 incident was reported, numerous people on the South Korean internet commemorated Cho, saying for example "I miss General Cho Seung-Hui".
-It is from the DC Inside forum in 2014 that came the idea of calling Cho a "general" of the "battle of Virginia" (the name given by the forum to the Virginia Tech killings); the forum hailed Cho as a hero against White racism toward Koreans.
-The surname "general" stemmed from the idea that Cho killed numerous people while being only one, thus making him a genius tactician.
-Over the years, Cho had become a symbol of resistance against what Korean internet users perceived as anti-Korean racism, on any subject.
+It is from the DCinside forum in 2014 that came the idea of calling Cho a "general" of the "battle of Virginia" (the name given by the forum to the Virginia Tech killings); the forum hailed Cho as a hero against racism toward Koreans.
+The nickname "general" stemmed from the idea that Cho killed numerous people despite only being one person, thus making him an apparent genius tactician.
+Over the years, Cho became a symbol of resistance against what Korean internet users perceived as anti-Korean racism, on any subject.